-In May 2017, Aphria invested \$25,000 into DFMMJ Investments, Ltd. ("DFMMJ"), which would acquire all or substantially all of the assets of Chestnut Hill Tree Farm LLC, ("Chestnut") through its subsidiary DFMMJ Investments, LLC, and subsequently amalgamate into a subsidiary of SecureCom Mobile Inc. ("SecureCom"), a public company listed on the Canadian Securities Exchange, as part of a business combination.
+In May 2017, Aphria invested \$25,000 into DFMMJ Investments, Ltd. ("DFMMJ"), which acquired all or substantially all the assets of Chestnut Hill Tree Farm LLC, ("Chestnut") through its subsidiary DFMMJ Investments, LLC, and subsequently amalgamate into a subsidiary of SecureCom Mobile Inc. ("SecureCom"), a public company listed on the Canadian Securities Exchange, as part of a business combination.
 The funds, when combined with an additional \$35,000 raised in a brokered private placement led by Clarus Securities Inc., were invested and used in an entity renamed Liberty Health Sciences Inc. On July 20, 2017, DFMMJ completed its business combination with SecureCom through a reverse takeover acquisition.
 Upon the completion of the transaction, Liberty consolidated its issued and outstanding common shares and other securities on the basis of three pre-consolidation common shares held for one post-consolidation common share.
-As a result of the three-for-one exchange, Aphria now holds 106,864,102 common shares of Liberty, a reporting issuer on the Canadian Securities Exchange, representing a 37.6% ownership.
+As a result of the three-for-one exchange, Aphria held 106,864,102 common shares of Liberty, , representing a 37.6% ownership.
 Liberty, through its subsidiary, is licensed to produce and sell medical cannabis in the State of Florida through the Florida Department of Health, Office of Compassionate Use under the provisions of the Compassionate Medical Cannabis Act of 2014.
-Further, the Company has agreed to license the Aphria medical brand to Liberty, in exchange for a 3% perpetual royalty on all sales of cannabis and related products.
-There is not an event that requires regulatory approval by the Florida Department of Health with respect to the Company's license to Liberty.
 The Company only licenses its name and branding to Liberty and Liberty cultivates its own product in Florida.
+In February 2018, the Company sold 25% of its ownership in Liberty and entered into an Obligation Agreement to dispose of its remaining interests in Liberty over the period to July 2020.